Tutorial: Building websites with Nue

 Component styles

-The blog includes additional styles for specific components in blog.yaml:
+The blog adds specific styles in blog.yaml:

 include: [ content, cards, motion ]